 CBFS Vault allows you to partition critical data into a separate Vault, which will significantly simplify its transfer and later recovery.
 Furthermore, CBFS Vault's functionality can be extended so that changes to data deemed critical will automatically trigger a data transfer through the aforementioned dedicated channel to the electronic vault.

 Tier 4: Point-in-Time Copies

 This level is different from the previous three in that businesses employ faster storage mediums for backups—e.g., hard drives instead of tapes.
 The drives have faster access times, but still need to be shipped to a remote storage location through the same means as tapes would.

-The advantage of CBFS Storage in this case is that CBFS Storage vaults are single files, and recording a single file takes much less time than copying all files in a directory tree one-by-one.
+The advantage of CBFS Vault in this case is that Vaults are single files, and recording a single file takes much less time than copying all files in a directory tree one-by-one.
 The same applies to during recovery.
-As in the previous cases, the remote facility receives encrypted vaults, making data tampering impossible; and native use of compression increases the speed of writing data to the backup drives and, even more importantly, speeds up recovery.
+As in the previous cases, the remote facility receives encrypted Vaults, making data tampering impossible; and native use of compression increases the speed of writing data to the backup drives and, even more importantly, speeds up recovery.